JWST Background-Limited Observations

 The Background Limited special requirement in APT

-It is often not obvious whether a particular observation needs to use the Background Limited special requirement.
-Here are two non-intuitive examples:
+It is often not obvious whether a particular observation will benefit from the Background Limited special requirement.
+Here are 2 non-intuitive examples:

 - While sufficiently deep NIRCam imaging at 4.4 μm will be dominated by the time variable zodiacal emission, for shallower observations the SNR will instead be dominated by detector effects.
 The integration time where that transition occurs is a function of wavelength, brightness, ecliptic latitude of the target, and the chosen filter.